SirWilliam254/SirWilliam254/README.md

 ##  👋 Hi there,

 I am **William Mburu**,  a **Contract developer** who is **Skilled in Python, R, SQL, Ruby, React JS, Node JS, and WordPress**.
-I am a Strong technical professional with a Bachelor of Statistics and Programming from Kenyatta University.
+In addition am a Strong technical professional with a Bachelor of Statistics and Programming from Kenyatta University.

 Vist my **[Blog](https://sirwilliam254.github.io/flexible-jekyll/)**